jonnonz1/nz-statute-book/acts/public/2002/sentencing-act-2002.md

   (a) any particular item of information sought by the court; or (b) any alternative sentence or other mode of disposition that may be considered by the court if it appears that the sentence or other mode of disposition under consideration is inappropriate.

-### 26A Additional requirements when considering sentence of community detention or home detention
+### 26A Pre-sentence reports when considering sentence of community detention or home detention
-(1) If the court has directed a probation officer to provide a pre-sentence report under section 26, the probation officer must prepare the pre-sentence report in accordance with subsection (2) if—
+(1) If the court is considering a sentence of community detention or home detention, the court must direct a probation officer to prepare a pre-sentence report for the court in accordance with subsection (2).
-  (a) the court has indicated that it is considering a sentence of community detention or home detention; or (b) the probation officer intends to recommend a sentence of community detention or home detention.
+(1A) If a probation officer intends to recommend to the court a sentence of community detention or home detention, the probation officer must prepare a pre-sentence report in accordance with subsection (2) and provide it to the court.
-(2) A pre-sentence report to which subsection (1) applies may include any of the matters outlined in section 26(2), and must include—
+(2) A pre-sentence report to which subsection (1) or (1A) applies may include any of the matters outlined in section 26(2), and must include—
   (a) information regarding the suitability of the proposed curfew address or home detention residence, including the safety and welfare of the occupants of the proposed curfew address or home detention residence; and
   (b) in the case of a sentence of community detention, confirmation that the offender consents to the conditions of the sentence and the proposed curfew period; and
   (c) in the case of a sentence of home detention, confirmation that the offender consents to the standard detention conditions and any special conditions recommended by the probation officer or that the court has indicated it is considering imposing.